bgever/blog/posts/2021/hello-world-again.md

 tags:
   - personal
 metaDescription: Motivations for why I started blogging again
 summary: A few weeks ago I saw my very first website again, thanks to the good folks at the Internet Archive.
 It sparked nostalgia and it also reminded me on how much fun I had publishing to the web.
-That got me thinking.
+That got me thinking, I should get back to blogging again.
 ---

 A few weeks ago I saw my very first website again, thanks to the good folks at the Internet Archive.
 It sparked nostalgia and it also reminded me on how much fun I had publishing to the web.
 That got me thinking.